Solvabl/Elemeery-2024/README.md

 1. TH DAT.ijm             # ImageJ
 2. Compile csv.py          # Python script to compile results
 3. /Images folder containing the .oif or .tif images.

-/analysis: Contains the ImageJ macro and Python script.
-/Images: Contains all image files to be analyzed.

 **How to Use**
 Step 1: Image Acquisition